Ekhaguere Godwin Osakpemwoya Samuel

-Early life and education.
+Early life and education

 Godwin, fondly called GOS, was born on 23 May 1947 in Benin City, Edo State, Nigeria.
-He obtained his secondary school education certificate at Immaculate Conception College (ICC) in 1965.
-In 1971, he obtained his first degree in physics and obtained diploma at Imperial College of Science & Technology (now Imperial College of Science, Technology & Medicine) London in Mathematical Physics in 1974.
+He obtained the West African School Certificate in 1965 and the Higher School Certificate in 1967, both at the Immaculate Conception College (ICC), Benin City.
+In 1971, he obtained his first degree in physics and earned the Diploma of Imperial College (DIC) at the Imperial College of Science & Technology (now Imperial College of Science, Technology & Medicine) London in Mathematical Physics in 1974.
+His supervisor was the future Emeritus Professor Robert Delbourgo.
 In 1976, he bagged his Ph.D. in Mathematical Physics from the University of London (Bedford College).
+His supervisor was the future Emeritus Professor Raymond Frederick Streater.